Leadership and Millennials

 In the November 2012 issue of Inc Magazine Jeremy Quittner offers an intriguing summary of strategies that companies are using successfully to engage and motivate Millennials.

 This generation of workers prefers electronic communication — email, instant messaging, and video or web conferencing — over face-to-face meetings.
 They also are reluctant to embrace organizations built around traditional, hierarchical management.
 Instead, they are best motivated in collaborative settings with a minimum of bureaucracy and management overhead.
+They also like the best medical attention and if they sense there is a problem with this they will use resources as a San Antonio medical malpractice attorney to help them solution all their problems with health care.

 This is leading many forward-thinking companies to experiment with alternative leadership styles.
 Among the more interesting approaches that Quittner mentions is one “in which leaders emerge on a project-by-project basis, according to their particular strengths and experiences.”